One-Mile-Up/base_cucumber_test_suite/README.md

 - Ruby
 - Cucumber / Capybara / Rspec

 ### Setup
 - Clone this repo
+- From the base directory, on the command line:
-- cd into the base directory and run `bundle install` (make sure all dependencies are installed and nothing bombed out!)
+  - run `bundle install` (make sure all dependencies are installed with no errors before moving on...)

 ### Run the tests!
 - From the base directory, run an entire feature file...